 Why is digital inclusion important?

-The goal of digital inclusion is to make sure that all people have the ability to use the internet to do the things online that benefit them from day to day.
-In this information-centric world, increasingly everything is done online.
-More services and buying and selling are going exclusively online as well as government services—passport applications and renewals, access to tax and pension records—so those who don’t have online access are becoming increasingly disadvantaged.
+The goal is to make sure that all people have the ability to use the internet to do the things online that benefit them from day to day.
+Increasingly everything is done online—more services and buying and selling are going exclusively online as well as government services—passport applications and renewals, access to tax and pension records—so those who don’t have online access are becoming increasingly disadvantaged.

-There is still a high percentage of households without internet access as identified in the last 2018 Census, so many in Aotearoa New Zealand are still digitally excluded in some way.
+There is still a high percentage of households without internet access, so many in Aotearoa New Zealand are still digitally excluded in some way.
+We also know 20% of New Zealand adults lack the essential digital skills needed to use the internet1.

 A digitally-included person, whānau or community has convenient, reliable access to affordable, accessible digital devices (such as computers or smart phones) and an internet connection (through fibre, broadband, wi-fi and mobile), and can confidently use them in their day-to-day life.